All Episodes

 Why, it's outrageous what they're saying about you.

-And yeah, I mean, sometimes I do, but most time I don't.
+And, yeah, I mean, sometimes I do, but most time I don't.

-One of the questions that the reporter for NPR asked me was, well, what about the, you know, you use terms like feminazi, you throw these things around, and don't you worry about it bothering people?
+And one of the questions, and I'm going to play my answer to this question, one of the questions that the reporter for NPR asked me was, well, what about the, you know, you use terms like feminazi, you throw these things around, don't you worry about it bothering people?

-This is the uh answer that I gave.
+This is the answer that I gave.

 The fewest number of words you can use to convey a point, the more power the point has.